-Neurodevelopmental disorders Neurodevelopmental disorders, which include cognitive impairment, epilepsy severe and autistic features, are the leading cause of morbidity in children.
-While recent genetic studies, exposing involvement of specific genes in the etiology of these disorders. have contributed the to tremendous advancement in the studies of these disorders. our understanding the of pathophysiological pathways leading from a Dr. Rubinstein, head of the Goldschleger Eye Research Institute and member of the Department of Human Molecular Genetics and Biochemistry at the Sackler Faculty of Medicine of Tel Aviv University, completed her Ph.D. studies at Tel Aviv University and her postdoctoral training at the University of Washington.
+Neurodevelopmental disorders Neurodevelopmental disorders, which include impairment, cognitive epilepsy severe and autistic features, are the leading cause of morbidity in children.
+While recent genetic studies, exposing involvement of specific genes in the etiology of these disorders, have contributed to the tremendous advancement in the studies of these disorders. our understanding of the pathophysiological pathways leading from a Dr. Rubinstein, head of the Goldschleger Eye Research Institute and member of the Department of Human Molecular Genetics and Biochemistry at the Sackler Faculty of Medicine of Tel Aviv University, completed her Ph.D. studies at Tel Aviv University and her postdoctoral training at the University of Washington.
 She serves on the scientific committee of the Israeli Society for Physiology and Pharmacology, the editorial board of the Journal of Molecular Neuroscience and as guest editor for Frontiers in Pharmacology. https://moranrub.wixsite.com/rubinsteinlab genetic mutation to abnormal brain function is limited.
 In order to bridge this gap, the lab of Dr. Rubinstein uses unique mouse models, which are a precise mimic of the human disorder.
-By combining genetic, electrophysiological and behavioral approaches, her goal is to elucidate the neurobiological basis of these disorders and unveil novel diagnostic and therapeutic approaches.
+By combining genetic, electrophysiological and behavioral approaches, her goal is to elucidate the neurobiological basis these disorders and unveil diagnostic novel and therapeutic approaches.